Faculty and Staff Profiles

 • Science Olympiad of West Tenn.
 Site Coordinator - Middle School and High School Students from West Tenn. - 2/14/2004 - The University of Memphis

-• Mini-workshop: Tai Chi exercise for seniors - Senior Residents at Wesley Highland Terrace - April 6, 2009 - University of Memphis
+• Mini-workshop: Tai Chi exercise for seniors - Senior Residents at Wesley Highland Terrace - April 6, 2009 - The University of Memphis

 • World Qigong & Tai Chi Day - Open to the public in the Great Memphis Area - April in 2009, 2010, 2011, & 2012 - The University of Memphis